codeinaire/noMeatMayApp/notes.md

 There will be 3 different req/res cycles to get data for the user id, posts, and followers.
 This brings back redundant data (all the data in the user object, posts object, and followers object) and, if the api is customised takes time to recustomise it.

 ### GRAPHQL
+Design principles:
+- Hierarchical - Many web connected products involve creating and manipulating hierarchies.
+GraphQl is structured similarly to the data it returns.
+- Product-centric - Driven by the requirements of front-end engineers.
+- Strong-typing - Every graphQL server defines an application-specific type system with queries executed in the context of that system.
+This allows validation before execution of query.
+- Client-specified queries - The type system informs the client what it can consume from the server and makes the client responsible for choosing how to consume the data.
+This is unlike other apis in which the server determines what can be returned in the form of it's various static endpoints.
+- Introspective - A graphQl server's type system can be queried by the language itself.

+It consists of:
+- Type system
+- Query language and execution semantics
+- Static validation
+- Type introspection

 There is only 1 API endpoint.
 A req has a query will all the data required for that screen such as REQ
   ```